fleschutz/PowerShell/Docs/VoiceControl.md

 ---------------------------
 * launches the default Web browser and tunes into an internet radio station.
 * replace `name`: by "7", "Arabella", "Bob", "Club Mix", "Dance FM", "FFN", "Galaxy", "Gong", "Ibiza", "Jam FM", "Kiss Kiss", "Malibu", "N-JOY", "Paloma", "You FM".
-* when finished see "Computer, close `name` browser" to close the Web browser.
+* when finished use: *Close tab* or: "Computer, close `name` browser" to close the Web browser.

 Computer, play `name` sound